-Say thank you with a beautiful handmade thank you card.
-Handmade cards are simple to make and you can do it too!
-A simple DIY craft tutorial idea.
+Say thank you with a beautiful handmade card.
+Handmade cards are fun to give and special to receive.

 Do you love receiving handmade cards?
-A handmade card tells me that the person giving me the card truly does care.
+A handmade card tells me that the person giving me the card truly cares.
 I love receiving handmade cards so I try to make cards for others whenever I can.

 - White Cardstock